- Hypersomnia is a disorder that causes you to feel excessively tired, even when you’ve had enough sleep.

-Hypersomnia is a condition that causes a patient to feel sleepy throughout the day.
-It may occur even after long stretches of sleep time.
-It can be a primary condition or a secondary condition.
-Secondary hypersomnia is caused by another medical condition.
-Hypersomniacs have difficulty functioning during the day because they’re frequently tired, which can affect concentration and energy level.
+Hypersomnia can be a primary condition or a secondary condition.
+Secondary hypersomnia is the result of another medical condition.
+People with hypersomnia have difficulty functioning during the day because they’re frequently tired, which can affect concentration and energy level.

 Hypersomnia can be primary or secondary.